The Best Productivity Hacks I Use Every Day

 Stop Multitasking and Start Single-Tasking

 I used to think that the best way to get more done was by multitasking.
-I’d bounce between emails, messages, and whatever else was on my list, thinking I was being efficient.
+I’d bounce between emails, messages, and whatever else was on my list, thinking I was being the most efficient person on the plant.
 But it did the opposite.
 Each time I switched tasks, I’d lose focus and have to mentally reset, which slowed everything down.
 Now I stick to one thing at a time whenever I can.
 It’s less stressful, and I finish stuff instead of half starting a dozen things.

-- Set a Timer: I use the Pomodoro Technique (25 minutes of work, 5 minute break) to stay focused.
+• Set a Timer: I like to use the Pomodoro Technique (25 minutes of work, 5 minute break) to stay focused.
+Sometimes it works, other times I can’t do it for 25 min., but that’s also fine.

 By focusing on one thing at a time, I’ve noticed my work is not only faster but also better.